 Now on your command they’ll start running towards the line.
 You’ll have a tackling dummy in hand, and as soon as they plant to jump into the air, launch the tackling dummy at them.
 The linebacker should be using the same principles they’ve always used in tackling – create leverage and drive the ball carrier down tot he ground.
 Just here, they’ll have to learn how to do it in the air!

-If your looking for more ways to improve your defense, make sure you go check out our entire arsenal of football defense drills – I guarantee you’ll learn something new!
+If your looking for more ways to improve your defense, make sure you go check out our entire arsenal of football linebacker drills – I guarantee you’ll learn something new!